owowed/oxi/README.md

 ## How to Use

-The main build of the package is available in the `dist` branch.
+The release build of the package is available in the [`dist`](https://github.com/owowed/oxi/tree/dist) branch.
 This branch will automatically update each time a release is published.

 To use this package, simply add the following lines to your userscript header: